tourze/async-messenger-bundle/README.md

 The bundle automatically registers the following transports:
 - `async_doctrine`: Doctrine-based transport for database message queuing
 - `async_redis`: Redis-based transport for high-performance message queuing
+- `async`: Failover transport that automatically switches between `async_doctrine` and `async_redis`
+- `sync`: Synchronous transport for immediate processing

 These transports are automatically configured with sensible defaults when the bundle is installed.

 The default failure transport is set to `async_doctrine` for reliable message recovery.

+The `async` transport uses our advanced failover mechanism with:
+- Circuit breaker pattern to prevent cascading failures
+- Adaptive priority consumption strategy
+- Automatic failover from Doctrine to Redis and vice versa
+- Self-healing with automatic recovery attempts

 ### Environment Variables